webrtc-rs/webrtc/README.md

 implements are sealed, so variants and methods can be added later without a major bump.
 This cannot be done *after* `1.0`, which is why it came first.

-✅ **Crypto provider selection** — `crypto-ring` (default) and `crypto-aws-lc-rs` features, chosen per peer connection, so two connections in one process can use different providers.
-Build with neither and supply your own.
+✅ **A provider-neutral cryptographic API** — every cryptographic operation in the stack now goes through the new `rtc-crypto` crate rather than a hard-wired backend. `RTCCryptoProvider` bundles an operations trait and a CSPRNG; `crypto-ring` (default) and `crypto-aws-lc-rs` ship built in and are **additive** (enabling both builds, and `ring` stays the default selection).
+The provider is chosen **per peer connection** — there is no process-global provider to install — so two connections in one process can use different ones.
+Build with neither feature and supply your own for OpenSSL, a FIPS-validated module, an HSM or a platform backend;
+`rtc-crypto`'s conformance suite validates it against the same RFC vectors the built-ins pass.
 No cryptography happens in this crate; a CI check enforces that.

+✅ **Faster per-packet crypto** — key schedules moved off the per-packet path.
+SRTP keys its MACs once per context (~40% faster per RTCP packet), DTLS CBC keys its record MACs at epoch setup (~4-7% faster), AES-CTR is batched (~9-10% faster on a 1200-byte payload), and the built-in CSPRNG no longer reads the OS per record — DTLS GCM record encryption went from 1.015 µs to 262 ns.
+Every per-packet benchmark is at parity with or faster than the pre-migration baseline.

 ✅ **Deterministic time** — the Sans-I/O core no longer reads a clock.
 Time is an input, threaded from `Runtime::now()`, so `runtime-mock`'s virtual clock genuinely drives ICE timeouts, DTLS retransmits and SCTP